standard-personal-data-model/Linux-Foundation-iPDS/README.md

 # Linux-Foundation-iPDS
 Linux Foundation [Integrated Personal Data Store (iPDS)](https://github.com/integrated-personal-data-system) is currently using an early draft version of the IEEE Person Ontology in its testbed and plans to be an environment for test and demonstration, plus possible implementation if a User Group of early adopters can be recruited.
 A video of a live demo of iPDS is at https://drive.google.com/file/d/1c95ESkIL5N5ASNZGza5TOg3okkfHBnUB/view?usp=sharing .
+The main Repo is at https://github.com/integrated-personal-data-system/Integrated-Personal-Data-Store.
+The college intern developers are no longer available, so an Issue is created for someone to understand what they did so an updated version can be created.
+It used an old depricated version of a Trinsic wallet, so one of more new wallets will need to be used.
+The wallets provide security, but not a tiple-store data store, but that's what our project provides.